CAVEconnectome/CAVEclient/docs/guide/materialization.rst

     my_ids = [373879, 111162]
     nuc_df = client.materialize.tables.nucleus_detection_v0(id=my_ids).query()

-Where `id=` queries the column based on the schema.
+Where in this example the ``id=`` queries the column ``id`` based on the schema.
-These the values can be either individual elements (i.e. an integer or a string) or a list/array of elements.
+These values can be either individual elements (i.e. an integer or a string) or a list/array of elements, and any field can be used.
 The tooling will automatically sort out how to format the filtering appropriately when running the query.
 Importantly, the filtering is identical between querying all types of tables and queries.
-To see the complete list of fields that can be queried, you can tab-autocomplete or in Jupyter or IPython glance at the docstring with `client.materialize.tables.nucleus_detection_v0?`.
+To see the complete list of fields that can be queried, you can tab-autocomplete or in Jupyter or IPython glance at the docstring with ``client.materialize.tables.nucleus_detection_v0?``.

 If you need to specify the table programmatically, you can also use a dictionary-style approach to getting the table filtering function.
 For example, an equivalent version of the above line would be: